Tarn Taran district: History

-The foundation of Tarn Taran city was laid by fifth Sikh guru, Guru Arjan Dev in 1596.
+The foundation of Tarn Taran city was laid by fifth Sikh guru, Guru Arjan Dev in 1596 on the historic Delhi-Lahore Royal Badshahi Road.
 The area of Tarn Taran Sahib later came under the control of the Bhangi Misl ruled by a powerful Sikh family of Dhillon clan from 1716 to 1810.

 During the 1965 India–Pakistan war, the town of Khem Karan was captured by the Pakistan army during early September 1965.
 The Pakistani forces were later defeated during the battle of Asal Uttar, that was fought from 8 to 10 September.
 At that time, it was the largest tank battle since the Second World War.
 Khem Karan remained under Pakistani occupation for about six months till the signing of Tashkent agreement between India and Pakistan on 10 January 1966.

 During the war, the people of the area had to leave their houses and go far away.
 Many houses, crops and railway tracks were destroyed.
 In the areas occupied by Pakistan, many houses were looted by Pakistani troops.
 Even the doors and windows were removed.

 During the Insurgency in Punjab, India, Tarn Taran was the key stronghold of well-funded and armed Sikh separatist groups.
 Several key separatist leaders trace their origins to Tarn Taran, including but not limited to Sukhdev Singh Babbar, co-founder of Babbar Khalsa, Avtar Singh Brahma, co-founder of the Khalistan Liberation Force, Labh Singh of the Khalistan Commando Force, and Gurbachan Singh Manochahal founder of the Bhindranwale Tiger Force of Khalistan.

 In the fall of 1984, the Tarn Taran district was impacted by Operation Woodrose which resulted in the establishment of arms trafficking between Pakistan's Inter-Services Intelligence and Sikh militants in Tarn Taran, initiated by former Pakistani President Muhammad Zia Ul-Haq.
 By the end of the 1980s and following Zia's death, Pakistan began to reallocate support for militancy from Punjab toward Jammu and Kashmir.
 Today, the Tarn Taran district remains one of the most adversely impacted districts for narcotics and arms trafficking from Pakistan.

 In the post-independence era, Partap Singh Kairon is among Tarn Taran's most well known residents.
 Kairon was a freedom fighter during British rule and served as the 3rd Chief Minister of Punjab from 1956-1964.
 He was assassinated in Sonipat district, now within Haryana, on February 8, 1965.